databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- Added support for distributed copy into.
+- Added support for distributed COPY INTO.
 - Read document [Docs | ATTACH TABLE](https://databend.rs/doc/sql-commands/ddl/table/attach-table) to learn how to attach an existing table to another one.
 - Read documents [Docs | Deepnote](/doc/integrations/deepnote) and [Docs | MindsDB](/doc/integrations/mindsdb) to learn how Databend can better collaborate with your data science projects.
 - Read documents [Docs | Window Functions](/doc/sql-functions/window-functions/) and [Docs | Bitmap Functions](/doc/sql-functions/bitmap-functions/) to fully understand the BITMAP and window functions supported by Databend.